usaid-cs/yesterday-i-learned/python.md

 - [If a class declares `__slots__`, all of its subclasses need to declare `__slots__` individually](https://stackoverflow.com/a/28059785/1558430), but only attributes introduced by that particular subclass.
 - Only python3 classes with `__slots__` defined will raise `AttributeError` when something not inside `__slots__` is assigned to it.
 It does not do that in python2.
 See also: [source](0005.py)
 - `set1.isdisjoint(set2)` is a very verbose way to check if the two sets have no common items, aka `not (set1 & set2)`.
 The only difference is [short-circuiting](https://stackoverflow.com/questions/45112928/python-isdisjoint-runtime).
 And yes, [a set is disjoint with an empty set](https://python-reference.readthedocs.io/en/latest/docs/sets/isdisjoint.html).
+- In python 2, `range()` a function.
+In python3, it is a class.
+Its instance type is `range`.
+- An [iterable](https://docs.python.org/3/glossary.html) is an object that can return its members one at a time.
+A "sequence" is an iterable that supports indexing.
+If you need to remember one thing, remember: **the `list` is the built-in sequence**. `dict`s are iterables but not sequences.
+- A generator that outputs nothing can be truthy.
+[There is no good way to tell if a generator is empty](https://stackoverflow.com/questions/661603/how-do-i-know-if-a-generator-is-empty-from-the-start).
+- `random.choice` cannot choose from an empty list.
+- Docstrings cannot be assigned literally.
+If you have a `foo = """string"""`, and a `class Bar:\nfoo`, the class does not have a docstring.
+You can assign it to `__doc__` though.
+- `Arrow` is not an instance of `datetime`.

 [bitbucket]: https://bitbucket.org/jsbueno/lelo/src/ab9837ef82001329c421afbfe7e0759c6ec0f16d/lelo/_lelo.py?at=master
 [djangoproject]: https://docs.djangoproject.com/en/dev/intro/tutorial01/#creating-a-project